jreinhardt/bolttools/doc/blt_spec_0_3.rst

 =============

-A database directory is a directory that contains data about certain aspects of the parts or data in a specific form.
-Backends can access this data to transform the parts data into specific forms or collect informations.
+A database directory is a directory that contains data about certain aspects of the parts or data in a specific form.Backends can access this data to transform the parts data into specific forms or collect informations.

-The data in the database directories is optional.
+In contrast to the data in the blt-file_, the data in the database directories is optional.
 If for a class_ this data is not available, the backend_ has to be able to deal with it in an appropriate manner, for example by not processing this class.

 **************************************